ajtran303/Initial-Pre-Work/README.md

 I think that this question is asking, "When the client gets an HTML file from a server, how many times is that HTML file rendered in the web browser?"

 Once instance of client-side assets are created when a webpage is displayed for each client.
 HTML contains content that is formatted and styled by CSS and made interactive for the user with JavaScript.
-Additional assets can include media like images, or additional browser add-ons like extensions.
+Additional assets can include media, like images or additional browser add-ons, like extensions.

-Some of these assets can be stored locally on the hard drive in a cache, so that it can be loaded faster or offline.
+Some of these assets can be stored locally on the hard drive in a cache to be loaded faster or offline.

-Every time a client requests a webpage, it will get the most updated version, so the cache will be updated as well with the latest version of its files.
+Every time a client requests a webpage it will get the most updated version.
+The cache will be updated as well with the latest version of its files.

 ## How many instances of the server-side code are available at any given time?